Niputo/Real-Time-Hand-Detection-with-Python-OpenCV-and-MediaPipe/README.md

+(BUILT WITH THE HELP OF AI.
+I GOT INSPIRED BY AN INSTAGRAM REEL WHERE A GIRL WAS DOING SOMETHING LIKE THIS SO I TRIED TO MAKE SOMETHING LIKE HER)
 # Real-Time-Hand-Detection-with-Python-OpenCV-and-MediaPipe
 This script basically runs your webcam and then when your hand is on frame, it detects your fingers and palm and displays landmarks on them.
 This is my very first project.
 I made it in 2 days using AI (July 31 to August 1 2025).
 I'm completely new to coding but i hope it pays out in the end.